Last Updated on

 What happens during Hogmanay in Edinburgh?

 There’s so much that happens during Hogmanay in Edinburgh.
 It’s arguably the best city to spend it in since they go all out.
-However I think their rivals in the Scottish capital, Glasgow, may have a few things to say about that.
+However, I think their rivals in Glasgow may have a few things to say about that.

 Since the festivities are spread out over a couple of days, I’ve split this Hogmanay guide into each day of the festival.
 That way you can see what you should be doing, and where you should be on each day of Hogmanay.